My Controversy with Calvin

 The devil laughs, the Lord is grieved.

-This evil, vile philosophy,
+This scholarly philosophy,

 Has knocked the Christian off his knees.